Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 ```

 *Links the specified class.
 This (misleadingly named) method may be used by a class loader to link a class.
 If the class
 c has already been linked, then this method simply returns.
-Otherwise, the class is linked as described in the "
+Otherwise, the class is linked as described below.
-Execution" chapter of The Java™ Language Specification.*

 ```java
 protected final void resolveClass(Class<?> c){